top of page

 Real-world example: A Lone Wolf might develop a brilliant legal strategy but fail to collaborate effectively with their client's internal team, creating friction that ultimately undermines implementation.

 The advantage: Challengers build deeper trust by demonstrating they value the client's long-term success over short-term comfort.
-In my coaching work with lawyers who've adopted this approach, client retention rates have increased significantly.
+In my coaching work with lawyers who've adopted this approach, client acquisition and retention rates have increased significantly.

 Why Lawyers Are Natural Challengers